 To begin treatment, Dr. Chal created a prototype denture for Tom and found the ideal positions to place the teeth for his best function and appearance.
 Popular dental implant clinics rarely take the time for this step, which is why patients end up with uncomfortable teeth, distorted facial appearance, or the inability to function properly.

-Only after the proper positions for the teeth are found does Dr. Chal create the instructions for the surgeon as to where to place the implants.
+Only after the proper positions for the teeth are found does Dr. Chal create the instructions for the surgeon as to where to place the dental implants.
+Tom’s surgery was performed by Karel A. deLeeuw, DDS, MD at Mayo Clinic Hospital Phoenix Arizona.

 From that point, the case is primarily an exercise in precision—making sure the final denture/implant hybrid restoration fits the dental implants so precisely that there is no twisting force or other unwanted stress on the implants.
 This is what assures longevity of the implants.
 The key to having dental implants that truly last is to have a perfectionist take care of these steps.